pingforhelp/BCA/Docs/Computer Sci/C.md

 - An assembler is required to translate assembly code into machine code.
 - It is easier to work with than machine language but is still machine-dependent.

-**Example:** Assembly Copy codeMOV AX, 1; Move the value 1 into register AX ADD AX,BX; Add the value in register BX to AX These are mnemonics and are typically converted to machine code by an assembler.
+**Examples:** Assembly Copy codeMOV AX, 1; Move the value 1 into register AX ADD AX,BX; Add the value in register BX to AX These are mnemonics and are typically converted to machine code by an assembler.

 3. High-Level Language (HLL): High-level languages are programming languages that provide a greater level of abstraction from the hardware, making them easier for humans to read and write.
 High-level languages are designed to be portable across different hardware platforms.
 - These languages use English-like syntax and are the easiest for humans to read, write, and maintain.